 The easiest way to get a simple figure is the plot2d() function.
-Given a vector b, SciLab plots automatically the vector according to the position in the vector, i.e. entry 4 in the vector is being plotted at position $(4, b_4)$.
+Given a vector b, SciLab plots automatically the vector according to the position in the vector, i.e. entry 4 in the vector is being plotted at position $(4, b_4)$ .
 By giving a second vector, it is possible to overwrite the x-axis.
-We will see that in the tutorial.

-3.8 Outlook
+3.8 Working with images